 Improve Your Credit Scores Before Reapplying

 If your application for a secured credit card has been turned down, don’t worry.
-There’s some good news: Credit scores can change over time, and there are ways to improve your credit score with responsible credit use.
+There’s some good news: Though getting denied for a credit card may impact your score, credit scores can change over time.
+And there are ways to improve your credit score with responsible credit use.

 Here are some tips to help you improve your credit so you can eventually reapply for a secured credit card: